hereishd/K8S-Cluster-From-Scratch/README.md

 * [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed on your machine
 * A Ubuntu [22.04LTS](https://releases.ubuntu.com/jammy/) iso image

-*Please note that you will need enough ressources to at least provide 2 Vms with 2GB of RAM or more and 2CPUs or more each.*
+*Please note that you will need enough ressources to at least provide 2 VMs with 2GB of RAM or more and 2CPUs or more each.*

 ## Initial Setup